 - Add 75ml water for 1 can of tomatoes and stir well.

 - Cook for 15 minutes on a gentle-medium heat.

 While ketchup’s primary ingredient is tomatoes, it doesn’t always work as the best substitute for recipes requiring tomato-based sauces.
 Ketchup is a table condiment, designed to be added to food after it has been cooked to add flavor, rather than a sauce which is often added as part of the cooking process.

 Ketchup is made up of various ingredients besides tomatoes including sugar, vinegar, salt, and varied seasonings and spices.
 This combination is what makes up ketchup’s unique sweet and tangy flavor.
 However, when using in place of puree, you may find the sugar and vinegar a little strong compared with puree which is essentially just tomato.
 Tomato ketchup also has a thinner consistency than puree, closer to a thick sauce.

 Of all the possible substitutes, ketchup is probably the least suitable and will achieve a flavor and texture least true to tomato puree, however, if you like the taste it can be used in a pinch.

 Ragu is a meat-based sauce from Italy that is best served with pasta dishes.
 It often uses all kinds of ground or minced meat.
-The liquid base uses broth, water, wine, stock, tomato, and often all several of these are used in combination.
+The liquid base uses broth, water, wine, stock, and tomato.

 It is a rich and delicious sauce that can be used in place of tomato puree for several pasta recipes such as bolognese and similar.